Klanz/s-checker/README.md

 - Check ISO image from disk

 ##How to get S Checker
-S Checker is available from the [**Releases**](https://github.com/albertaparicio/s-checker/releases) page in this GitHub repo.
+S Checker is available from the [**Releases**](https://github.com/albertaparicio/s-checker/releases) page in this GitHub repository.

-Currently it is only available as a Bash script or in binary version for x64 GNU/Linux systems.
+Currently it is only available as a Bash script or in binary version for x64 GNU/Linux systems (old versions).
 ##Usage
 S Checker is run from the command line, first specifying the algorithm or the program option, then inputting the file and then, the provided checksum or filename: